 Environmental education is one of the key tools in ensuring the presence of good health and safe environments conducive to economic development and societal well-being.
 During the implementation period of the 2014 Education and Training Policy, the Government prioritised environmental issues in the education and training curricula at all levels.
 Environmental education has been integrated into the goals and learning areas in curricula from early childhood education to Form 5 and 6.
-In higher education being taught.
+In higher education, there are specialised programmes in science and environmental education being taught.
 To a large extent, the implementation of teaching of environmental education has yielded positive results in protecting and conserving the environment.
-However, the increasing population has led to a greater demand for various social and economic services or activities that significantly violate conservation procedures and contribute to environmental education in the country.
+However, the increasing population has led to a greater demand for various social and economic services or activities that significantly violate conservation procedures and contribute to environmental degradation in the country.
 Therefore, there is a need to strengthen and expand the scope of environmental education provision at all levels of education and training.